un33k/django-finalware/README.md

 Running the tests
 ====================

-To run the tests against the current environment:
+Here how your run the test:

     python manage.py test